hashicorp/vagrant/website/source/docs/plugins/commands.html.md

 page_title: "Command Plugins - Plugin Development"
 sidebar_current: "plugins-commands"
 description: |-
-  This page documents how to add new commands to Vagrant, invokable via "vagrant YOUR-COMMAND".
+  This page documents how to add new commands to Vagrant, invocable via "vagrant YOUR-COMMAND".
 Prior to reading this, you should be familiar with the plugin development basics.
 ---

 # Plugin Development: Commands

-This page documents how to add new commands to Vagrant, invokable via `vagrant YOUR-COMMAND`.
+This page documents how to add new commands to Vagrant, invocable via `vagrant YOUR-COMMAND`.
 Prior to reading this, you should be familiar with the [plugin development basics](/docs/plugins/development-basics.html).